-(a) Where leave from work is required, an employee shall be entitled to special leave at their regular rate of pay for the following:
+- (a) Where leave from work is required, an employee shall be entitled to special leave at their regular rate of pay for the following: - (1) marriage of the employeethree days; - (2) attending wedding of the employee's childone day;

-(1) marriage of the employeetwo days; (2) attending wedding of the employee's childone day; (3) birth or adoption of the employee's childone day; (4) serious household or domestic emergencyone day; (5) moving household furniture and effectsone day; (6) attending their formal hearing to become a Canadian citizen (7) attend memorial service or funeralone-half day; (8) court appearance for hearing of employee's childone day; In the case of illness or hospitalization of an elderly parent, of ployee, when no one other than the employee can provide for eds of the parent, and after notifying their supervisorone day per calendar year; (10) court appearance for child-custody hearingone day.
-Two w eeks notice is required for leave under (a)(1), (2), (5) and (6).
+(3) birth or adoption of the employee's child two days; (4) serious household or domestic emergencyone day; (5) moving household furniture and effectsone day; (6) attending their formal hearing to become a Canadian citizenone day; (7) attend memorial service or funeral one-half day; (8) court appearance for hearing of employee's childone day; In the case of serious illness or hospitalization of an elderly parent employee, when no one other than the employee can provide for the of the parent, and, after notifying their supervisor

-(c) For the purpose of (a)(2), (4), (5), (6), (7), (8) and (10), leave with pay will be only for the workday on which the situation occurs.

-(d) For the purpose of determining eligibility for special leave under (a)(5), an employee will qualify if they are maintaining a self-contained household and if they are changing their place of residence which necessitates the moving of household furniture and effects during their normal working hours, and if they have not already qualified for special leave under (a)(5) on two occasions within the preceding 12 months.

-(e) An employee who has submitted their resignation will not be eligible for leave under (a)(1) and (5), during the two week period prior to the last day of employment.
+- (b) Two weeks' notice is required for leave under (a)(1), (2), (5) and (6). - (c) For the purpose of (a)(2), (4), (5), (6), (7) and (8), leave with pay will be only for the workday on which the situation occurs. - (d) For the purpose of determining eligibility for special leave under (a)(5), an employee will qualify if they are maintaining a self-contained household and if they are changing their place of residence which necessitates the moving of household furniture and effects during their normal working hours, and if they have not already qualified for special leave under (a)(5) on two occasions within the preceding 12 months. - (e) An employee who has submitted their resignation will not be eligible for leave under (a)(1) and (5), during the two week period prior to the last day of employment.